TOZ-55: History

 In the early 1970s N. I. Korovyakov began work on design the new model of double-barreled combination gun based on design of his TOZ-34 shotgun.
 In 1975, first TOZ-55 «Zubr» shotguns were made.

 In April 1987, it was announced that Tula Arms Plant would begin mass production of new TOZ-84 shotgun and this gun will replace in production TOZ-34, TOZ-55 and TOZ-57.
 After this, production of TOZ-55 was discontinued.

-However, even in December 1988 TOZ-55 was most common hunting firearm in 9×53mmR caliber in the Soviet Union.
+However, even in December 1988 TOZ-55 was the most common hunting firearm in 9×53mmR caliber in the Soviet Union.

 After the fall of the Soviet Union, some unfinished TOZ-55 shotguns and their spare parts remained in Tula Arms Plant.
 In 1990s it was announced that new TOZ-55-2 «Zubr» combination gun will be made.
 However, due to the economic crisis in Russian Federation in 1992 production of 9×53mmR ammunition was discontinued and TOZ decided not to make this model and to continue production of TOZ-34.